NickBrooks/Table-Storage-Performance-Tester/README.md

 ## Batch insert into partition

-Azure can [batch insert](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-how-to-use-dotnet#insert-a-batch-of-entities) up to 100 entities at a time.
+Table Storage can [batch insert](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-how-to-use-dotnet#insert-a-batch-of-entities) up to 100 entities at a time.

 To batch insert a bunch of entities, run the following HTTP request, making sure to set `your_partition_key`. `count` refers to how many batches of 100 entities you'd like to insert.
 For this, we've set it to 1000 which equates to 100,000 entities.